dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 #### New Features:
 * You can add your house information favorites on the homepage now.
 Add the line `favorites_homepage: 'true'` to your `global.yaml` file.
 * Add option to remove the header in more_page addons.
 Use `show_header: 'false'`, this variable is not required and true by default.
+* It is now possible to create and add addons to the house information page.
+Just use the `addons:` tag in the `house_information.yaml` file.

 #### Changes:

-* **Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
+* **BREAKING: Replaced all Font Awesome icons with Material Design Icons, so FA is no longer included in my theme.
 If you use rooms with Font Awesome (FAS/FAR) icons you need to replace them with Material Design (MDI) icons!!
 (If you want to use FA icons, please look [here](../how-tos/how-to-choose-icon.md)).**
 * Created Dwains Collapse Card.
 I removed the swipe card from the header, now too many (state) items will collapse and can be toggled with an chevron up/down button.
 The swipe card plugin is no longer used and loaded by default!
 * Changed some translation loadings, because from HA 0.109 its changed.
+* Replaced 99% of the translations in my theme with native HA translations.
+The language files are still required for some titles but are a lot smaller now.
 * Added option to have house information favorites on the homepage.
 * Removed Mini Graph Cards so the plugin is no longer needed.
 I  now use the default HA sensor card.
 * Fixed all translations for HA 0.110.